sagarkarki136/All-simple-projects/README.md

 ## 1.Zindi Flood prediction:
+  - This project is about predicting the  flood extent caused by storms in southern Malawi  using the data from Zindi competition
   - Methods used : K fold, Stacking, Out of fold prediction

   - Models: XGBoost, GradientBoost,AdaBoost , Bagging , Randon forest

-  - Result: This was my first attemt at the compition(Zindi flood prediction) and I got on the leader board at rank of 245 of 1100(as of april 2020)
+  - Result: This was my first attemt at the competition(Zindi flood prediction) and I got on the leader board at rank of 245 of 1100(as of april 2020).RMSE=0.37

 ## 2.American sign language Classification:
+ - This project aims at easing the life of blind people by clssifying the letters from hand guestures .The models in the projets are trained on ASL data from Kaggle.
  - Modules: Pytorch, PIL, Numpy, Pandas

  - Model: Efficient Net B2(large scope to experiment with better data and other SOTA models and ensembling)